-In this area, you can enable local login to the thin client via the Kerberos protocol.
+In this area, you can enable local login to the device via the Kerberos protocol.
 Active Directory/Kerberos must be configured, see Active Directory/Kerberos.

 - Login to Active Directory domain

-☑ You can log in to the thin client via Active Directory.
+☑ You can log in to the device via Active Directory.

-☐ You cannot log in to the thin client via Active Directory.
+☐ You cannot log in to the device via Active Directory.
 (Default)

 ☑ You can log in with a user name and password.
 (Default)